Infineon/mtb-example-mcuboot-basic/README.md

 #define MCUBOOT_VALIDATE_PRIMARY_SLOT
 ```

-When these options are enabled, the public key is embedded within the bootloader app.
-The blinky app is signed using the private key during the post-build steps.
-The *imgtool*  Python module included in the MCUboot repository is used for signing the image.
+When these options are enabled, the public key is embedded within the bootloader application.
+The blinky application is signed using the private key during the post-build steps.
+For PSoC&trade; 6 devices, *imgtool* Python module included in the MCUboot repository is used for signing the image.
+For XMC7000 device, python module *cysecuretools* is used for signing the image.

-This example includes a sample key pair under the *bootloader_cm0p/keys* directory. **You must not use this key pair in your end product.** See [Generating a key pair](#generating-a-key-pair) for generating a new key pair.
+This example includes a sample key pair under the *\<application>/keys* directory. **You must not use this key pair in your end product.** See [Generating a key pair](#generating-a-key-pair) for generating a new key pair.

-#### Generating a key pair
+### Generating a key pair

+#### Python command to generate permanent and public keys for user application authentication

 You can use the *imgtool* Python module to generate the keys.

 1. Generate the private key:

    ```
-   python imgtool.py keygen -k priv_key.pem -t ecdsa-p256
+   python $(IMGTOOL_PATH)/imgtool.py keygen -k <application>/keys/cypress-test-ec-p256.pem -t ecdsa-p256
    ```

-2. Extract the public key in the form of a C array:
+2. Generate the public key:

    ```
-   python imgtool.py getpub -k priv_key.pem >> pub_key.pub
+   python $(IMGTOOL_PATH)/imgtool.py getpub -k <application>/keys/cypress-test-ec-p256.pem > <application>/keys/cypress-test-ec-p256.pub
    ```

 ### Pre- and post-build steps

-#### **Bootloader app: Pre-build steps**
+#### Bootloader app: Pre-build steps

-The pre-build steps are specified through the `PREBUILD` variable in *bootloader_cm0p/Makefile*.
+The pre-build steps are specified through the `PREBUILD` variable in *bootloader_app/Makefile*.

+1. Generate memorymap source and `memorymap.mk` files from flashmap JSON file.

-1. **Initialize the Git submodules for MCUboot:** This is required because the _library manager updates_ currently do not support initializing Git submodules while cloning a repo.
+2. Initialize the Git submodules for MCUboot: This is required because the _library manager updates_ currently do not support initializing Git submodules while cloning a repo.
 This step executes only if the *libs/mcuboot/ext/mbedtls* directory (a submodule) does not exist or if the content of the directory is empty.

-2. **Generate the external flash configuration files:** This step generates the *cycfg_qspi_memslot.c./h* files under the *bsps/TARGET_< BSP-NAME >/config/GeneratedSource* directory.
-This step is required because QSPI is not enabled in *design.modus*.
-This is done to avoid initializing the QSPI block in the generated source because it is initialized in the SFDP mode by the bootloader app in *main.c*. *psoc6make* autogenerates the source files from the configurator tools only if the peripheral is enabled in *design.modus*.
+#### Blinky app: Pre-build steps

+The pre-build steps are specified through the `PREBUILD` variable in *blinky_app/Makefile*.

+- Generate memorymap source and `memorymap.mk` files from flashmap JSON file.
-   > **Note:** Initially the customized configuration files such as - *design.cyqspi, design.cycapsense, design.modus* are present in the folder *templates/TARGET_< BSP-NAME >/config* and are copied automatically from this folder to *bsps/TARGET_< BSP-NAME >/config* during the library updates.
-The build system reads all these configurations from the *bsps/TARGET_< BSP-NAME >/config*.

-   > **Note:** Same for the linker files as well copied from the template folder to the bsp folder during the library updates.
+   > **Note:** Initially the customized linker file such as - *linker.ld* are present in the folder *\<application>/templates/TARGET_< BSP-NAME >/COMPONENT_CM0P/TOOLCHAIN_GCC_ARM* and are copied automatically from this folder to *bsps/TARGET_APP_< BSP-NAME >/COMPONENT_CM0P/TOOLCHAIN_GCC_ARM* during the BSP update.
+The build system reads the linker file from the *\<application>/bsps/TARGET_APP_< BSP-NAME >/COMPONENT_CM0P/TOOLCHAIN_GCC_ARM*.
+CM4 or CM7 application linker file as well copied from the template folder to the bsp folder during the BSP update.

-#### **Blinky app: Post-build steps**
+#### Blinky app: Post-build steps

-The post-build steps are specified through the `POSTBUILD` variable in *blinky_cm4/Makefile*.
-These steps generate the signed version of the image in HEX format using the *imgtool* Python module.
-The `SIGN_ARGS` variable holds the arguments passed to the *imgtool*.
+The post-build steps are specified through the `POSTBUILD` variable in *\<application>/blinky_app/Makefile*.
+These steps generate the signed version of the image in HEX format using the *imgtool* or *cysecuretools* Python module.
+The `SIGN_ARGS` variable holds the arguments passed to the *imgtool* or *cysecuretools*.
 The final image is in HEX format so that PSoC&trade; 6 MCU programmer tools can directly program the image into the device.
 If you are generating the image to use with a firmware update application running on the device, you may need to convert the image into binary (BIN) format.

 1. Make a copy of the *\*.hex* file into a *\*_raw.hex* file.